-If you have business income as an independent contractor, gig worker, or sole proprietorship, you’ll need to include 1040 Schedule C with your personal tax return.
+If you have business income as an independent contractor, gig worker, or sole proprietor, you’ll need to include 1040 Schedule C with your personal tax return.

 What is 1040 Schedule C?

-Schedule C is a schedule to Form 1040 Individual Tax Return.
+Schedule C: Profit or Loss From Business (Sole Proprietorship) is a schedule to Form 1040 Individual Tax Return.
 Schedule C is used to report your net profit or loss from a business.

 What is Schedule C-EZ?